mwibrow/PiNT/README.md

 # PiNT

-**PiNT** is an [Electron](https://electron.atom.io/) app for performing picture naming task experiments.
+**PiNT** is an [Electron](https://electron.atom.io/) app for performing picture naming tasks.
+Its somewhat over-colourful appearance reflects its original development for use with children.

 ## Building